AnkitMitraOfficial/StackOverflowClone/README.md

 ## License?

 It's a free open-source project, anyone who wish can use this project by downloading it.
 Anyone can modify the project, edit things and delete things.
 No Restrictions!

+## How to use this project after downloding?

+Open this project by any of your ide/text-editor to edit it and view it.

+## How to use this project after downloding?

+Simply open a termina/cmd and cd to the folder where you have stored this project, and then type the following command in your terminal/cmd -- "cd StackOverFlow-Clone",to move inside the project, and then run  -- "python manage.py runserver" to run the server, and then type " http://127.0.0.1:8000/ " in your favorite browser to view the project.

+A quick Summary --
+1. Open a terminal/cmd
+2. cd to the folder, where you have this project installed/clone
+3. cd "StackOverFlow-Clone" to move inside the project
+4. then type cd " python manage.py runserver " to run the project
+5. and then type " http://127.0.0.1:8000/ " in your browser, to view this project

 Happy coding!